thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 $$ P(p | \alpha, \beta) = \frac{1}{B(\alpha, \beta) } p^\alpha (1-p)^\beta$$

 and $B(x, y)$ is the Beta function.
+However, he knows he knows he must pay a lot of attention, as often -but not in this case- the Jeffreys' prior is not a proper prior (it cannot be integrated to one) [^1].

 ```python
 with pm.Model() as beta_binom_model_wise: